-Many smaller DHHS provider agencies face challenges participating in County contracting processes with access to capital, administrative capacity, and staff training.
 This can result in inadequate resources and knowledge gaps to complete administrative requirements in the DHHS contracting process.
-These providers often encounter differences in the Request for Proposals (RFP) process or network application process moving from one provider network to other networks, or to other service areas with the Department.
+These providers often encounter differences in the RFP process or network application process moving from one provider network to other networks, or to other service areas with DHHS.